-Screw buying a fancy car, and skip the trip with your friends to South-East Asia: becoming a Hobbit and walking across New Zealand is the new hot thing to do when the book of life deserves some more adventure.
-But when in life do most people start writing these exciting new chapters?
+Screw buying a fancy car, and skip the trip with your friends to South-East Asia – becoming a Hobbit and walking across New Zealand is the new hot thing to do when the book of life needs a new exciting chapter.
+But when in life do most thru-trampers start writing these parts?

 The average walker